sapegin/blog.sapegin.me/content/all/avoid-comments.md

 }
 ```

-In any case it’s our responsibility to ask _why_ as many times as necessary.
+In any case, it’s our responsibility to ask _why_ as many times as necessary.

 Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.
 See more in the [Avoid conditons](/all/avoid-conditions/) chapter.